The UA's 153rd Commencement ceremony will be held May 12 at 7:30 p.m. at Arizona Stadium.

 - Travel and parking

-- Information for individuals requesting accommodations (For other questions regarding accessibility, or to request other accommodations, contact the UA's Disability Resource Center at email@example.com or 520-621-3268)
+- Information for individuals requesting accommodations (for other questions regarding accessibility, or to request other accommodations, contact the UA's Disability Resource Center at firstname.lastname@example.org (link sends e-mail) or 520-621-3268)

 - Commencement day instructions for graduating students

 Also: Follow Commencement coverage on Twitter and share using #Beardownlife

 Seven undergraduates who are earning their degrees from the University of Arizona will be honored for their extraordinary accomplishments during the UA's 153rd Commencement ceremony on May 12.